cknave/GOpenID/README.md

 # About
 GOpenID is a Go implementation of library for serve as OpenID 2.0 Provider developed at [Gehirn Inc](http://www.gehirn.co.jp/).

+This fork uses the github.com/google/uuid package instead of code.google.com/p/go-uuid/uuid.
+It also has passing tests.

 # LICENSE
 See ./LICENSE.md